Human Rights, Justice & Equality

 The Gender Equality Strategy presents policy objectives designed to promote a gender-equal Europe.
 The primary objectives of the Strategy include:

-• ending gender-based violence,
+• Ending gender-based violence

-• and promoting gender balance in politics.
+• Promoting gender balance in decision-making

 How will it impact Irish civil society organisations?